daithiocrualaoich/spark-emr/README.md

 connection URLs.
 This requires a DNS lookup, etc. Similarly, HDFS must be referenced in paths using the full `http://host:port/path` syntax.

-For convenience the bootstrap script places the correct cluster connection path and HDFS root in a properties file at `/home/hadoop/spark.properties`.
+In addition, the AWS access key and secret key are extracted from the on instance Hadoop configuration and made available so that S3 input/output can be made convenient with helper methods.

+All these properties are placed at `/home/hadoop/spark.properties`.

 ### HDFS Permissions
 Spark sometimes creates files in HDFS owned by the root user.
 This is a problem